 DATE OF BIRTH : 15th November 2000 - Chertsey, Surry.

 (2018) Isle of Wight

-Jamie finally placed a Warriors race jacket over his shoulders with the knowledge he fully earn't it with many miles, guest bookings and practise laps put in.
+Jamie finally placed a Warriors race jacket over his shoulders with the knowledge he fully earned it with many miles, guest bookings and practise laps under his belt.
 Spending the 2017 season as the Warriors No.8 after trials at the Warriors press & practise day, Jamie kept his focus on improvement and took every opportunity to race his bike up and down the country not only guesting for the Warriors, but competing in the SDL league also.
-His speed and experience increased all the time once he joined the Warriors in the reserve berth towards the end of the season with a string of great performances.
+His speed and experience increased consistently with a string of great performances once he joined the Warriors in the reserve berth towards the end of the season.

 JAMIE SEALEY - STARTING AVERAGE : 3.00 FINISHING AVERAGE : 3.00

 DATE OF BIRTH : 6 July 1989 - Basingstoke, Hampshire.